fieryhenry/BCSFE-Python/README.md

 project and it helped me work out how to patch the save data and edit cf/xp: https://www.reddit.com/r/BattleCatsCheats/comments/djehhn/editoren/

-Beeven and csehydrogen's open source code, which helped me figure out how to patch save data: [GitHub - beeven/battlecats](https://github.com/beeven/battlecats), [GitHub - csehydrogen/BattleCatsHacker](https://github.com/csehydrogen/BattleCatsHacker)
+Beeven and csehydrogen's open source code, which helped me figure out how to patch save data: [beeven/battlecats](https://github.com/beeven/battlecats), [csehydrogen/BattleCatsHacker](https://github.com/csehydrogen/BattleCatsHacker)

 ## How to use: